ournetworks/meetups/README.md

 This repository has organizing materials for bimonthly Peer-to-peer and Decentralized Web meetups, launching 2019.
 For any questions email orga@ournetworks.ca!

+## Schedule

+We meet **bimonthly** on the third Thursday of the month from 6:30 - 8:30 pm at various venues around the city.
+Our Spring 2019 meetup schedule is:

+- February 7
+- March 28
+- May 23

 ## Code of Conduct

 This event has a [Code of Conduct](./CONDUCT.md) that all organizers and attendees have been asked to follow in order to create a welcoming space to aim to do our best work together.
 We also have a [Pitch Policy](./PITCHING.md) which lays out our reasons for keeping the meetups a "*pitch-free zone*".